This document offers a brief conceptual overview of the component framework along with links to more detailed documents on specific topics.

 - It has a declaration that describes what it can do and how to run it.

-A component is an isolated program.
+A component is an isolated unit of software.

 - Each instance of a component runs in its own sandbox with its own lifecycle, state, and capabilities.